chloealbright/DevHiveMind/Testing/Cleanup/Test Cases.md

 Occurs outside of normal operating parameters/inputs, specifically when multiple environmental variables or conditions are simultaneously at extreme levels , and the user is put at a corner of the configuration space, even though each parameter is within the specified range for that parameter.

+While edge cases occur when only one operating parameter is at an extreme, corner cases occur when multiple parameters are at an extreme.
+In corner case testing, multiple parameters are tested to identify where issues could arise.

 > The "outside normal operating parameters" obviously means something like "outside typical combination of operating parameters", not strictly "outside allowed operating parameters".
 That is, you're still within the valid parameter space, but near its corner.

+## Iron Corner Case Testing
+Iron corner case testing is also known as boundary value analysis, and it seeks to test cases just outside and just inside edge cases.

 ## Edge case
+Edge cases are errors that occur very infrequently.
+These errors can be as minor as a visual inconsistency or as serious as a total software crash.
+In order to root out these edge cases before they become an issue, regression testing can be employed to find the source of the problem.

 Occurs at an extreme (maximum or minimum) operating parameter.